StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 {!includes/access-merge-cases.md!}

-Two cases can be merged if they share the same organization and permission profile pairs.
+You can merge two cases if they share the same organization and permission profile pairs.

 Merging cases deletes the original cases and creates a new case that combines elements from both.